Heidi Pelttari

-Heidi Marianne Pelttari (born 2 August 1985) is a Finnish retired ice hockey defenceman and member of the Finnish national ice hockey team.
+Heidi Marianne Pelttari (born 2 August 1985) is a Finnish retired ice hockey defenceman and former member of the Finnish national ice hockey team.
 She represented Finland in the women's ice hockey tournament at both the 2006 and 2010 Winter Olympic Games.

 Pelttari was a stand out defensemen for the Minnesota Duluth Bulldogs women's ice hockey program and played her club career with the Tampereen Ilves of the Naisten SM-sarja.